makabongwe47/alx-system_engineering-develops/0x01-shell_permissions/README.md

-Set a number of permissions to the file
+Set the mode of the file